ivanmiranda/m2-bannerslider/README.md

 # bannerslider

-Get customers' attention with eye-catching images
+Get customers' attention with eye-catching images..

 # Use